NyaaCat/NyaaStats/README.md

 1. Clone the project.
 2. Run `npm install`.
 3. Rename `config.example.yml` to `config.yml`, read it and update it with your preferences.
 4. Run `npm start`.
-It might take a long time runing several tasks for each of your players, so be patient.
+It might take a long time running several tasks for each of your players, so be patient.
 The result data will be written to the directory you defined as `render.output` in `config.yml`.

 ## Build web pages
 1. Go into `web` folder.
-2. Run `npm install && npm run build`.

-## Build skin render
-1. Go into `skin` folder.
 2. Run `npm install && npm run build`.

 ## Prepare to deploy